- Clinical features

 - This is rarely used for diagnostic purposes currently.

-- Heparin anticoagulation is the mainstay of therapy.
+- Heparin anticoagulation is generally the mainstay of therapy.

-- An observational study found that hemorrhage extension was rare (11% of patients) and not associated with anticoagulation.(29923367) On the contrary, extension of untreated thrombus due to a lack of anticoagulation seems to be the main risk for worsening hemorrhage.
+- An observational study found hemorrhage extension to be uncommon (11%) and unrelated to anticoagulation.(29923367) On the contrary, extension of untreated thrombus due to a lack of anticoagulation seems to be the main risk for worsening hemorrhage.

 - Current guidelines strongly indicate that intracranial hemorrhage isn't a contraindication to anticoagulation.
 (28833980)